 Price, scarcity and who each suits

 Both markets are thin and tightly held, which supports values in each.
-By the neighborhoods' own at-a-glance estimates, South of Fifth runs an approximate median condo price around 1.85 million dollars and roughly 1,650 dollars per square foot across fewer than twenty buildings, while Bal Harbour's estimates sit a bit higher — an approximate 2.25 million dollar median and around 1,480 dollars per square foot across only about a dozen buildings.
+By the neighborhoods' own at-a-glance estimates, South of Fifth runs an approximate median condo price around $1.85 million and roughly $1,650 per square foot across fewer than twenty buildings, while Bal Harbour's estimates sit a bit higher — an approximate $2.25 million median and around $1,480 per square foot across only about a dozen buildings.
 Treat those as estimates, not live comps; the current figures live in our market report at /market-stats and at the building level.
 The cleaner way to choose is by fit.
 SoFi suits the buyer who wants a walkable, restaurant-rich, low-key beach village and ocean access on foot.
 Bal Harbour suits the buyer who prizes privacy, provenance and concierge-level service above all, and who is happy to drive.
 Same tier of the market, genuinely different lives.

 Written by